Evocalize/slate/source/includes/_jwt_token.md

 ### Variables you provide to Evocalize

 You will need you provide us with Login URL's to send a user if the arrive on the site unauthenticated or their JWT token expires.
-Typically we recommend having both a staging and a production endpoint when integrating.
+Typically, we recommend having both a staging and a production endpoint when integrating.

 ### SSO Endpoints for Evocalize Web App